 - Our bodies are home to millions of bacteria, fungus, viruses, etc. Thus our bodies are a micro “tiny” biome “home”.

 - The tiny guys that live in our bodies live everywhere… in our noses, on our skin, in our lungs and in our digestive system.
 In fact, human cells make up less than half of the cells in our bodies.
-Our microbiome is pretty huge.
+Our microbiome is really huge.

 - The good guys help us stay healthy and happy.
 The bad guys cause all sorts of problems, like food poisoning, lung infections and skin rashes.